 The second impact has to do with the costs associated with the second bond hearing required by the new bail law within seven days of an arrest.
 The second Bond Hearing must take place even if the 7th day is a weekend.
 The law requires that a Public Defender be present for that second bond hearing.
 The Kane County Public Defender’s Office does not have enough Public Defenders to cover that second bond hearing.
 The plan is to hire a private attorney to be able to cover those extra hearings required by the new Bail Reform Bill.
 However, the Kane County Public Defender does not think that they will be able to find a private attorney who would be willing to give up their private practice just to cover these additional Bond Hearings for Kane County.
 As a result, Kane County officials believe that it is likely that the Kane County Public Defender’s Office will be required to hire a full-time Public Defender to cover the Bond Hearings.
 The additional salary, health insurance, and pension costs associated with a new hire will add more strain to an already stressed Kane County Budget.

-James G. Dimeas is a highly experienced criminal defense lawyer who has spent the past 25 years handling Bond Hearings throughout Cook County, DuPage County and Kane County.
-If you need an attorney for a Bond Hearing in Cook County, DuPage County, or Kane County, you can contact James Dimeas anytime for a confidential consultation.
+If you need an attorney for a Bond Hearing in Kane County, Chicago, Cook County, DuPage County, or Lake County, you can contact James Dimeas anytime for a free and confidential consultation.
 Mr. Dimeas can always be reached at 847-807-7405.